Jan Mládek

 Mládek graduated from University of Economics in Prague in 1983.
-Then in the years 1985–1990 he studied at Forecasting Institute of the Czech Academy of Sciences, where in April 1990 he received the title of Candidate of Sciences.
-Moreover, he studied for two years (1987–1989) Mathematics and Physics at Charles University in Prague.
+Then in the years 1985–1990 he studied at the Forecasting Institute of the Czech Academy of Sciences, where in April 1990 he received the title of Candidate of Sciences.
+Moreover, he spent two years studying (1987–1989) Mathematics and Physics at Charles University in Prague.

 He is married and has five children.

 In 1991 he worked as an assistant at the Department of Economics at Faculty of Social Sciences of Charles University.
 In the years 1991–1992 he worked in the position of advisor to the Federal Minister of Economics and later as his Deputy Minister.
-In the period 1992–1995 Mládek worked as an external advisor to the Minister of Industry and Trade.
-In 1993–1998 he cooperated with the Central European University in Prague / Budapest in the study of transformation and privatization of the post-communist countries of Central and Eastern Europe.
-In the period 1998–1999 he served as Deputy Vice Prime Minister for Economic Policy and from 1999 to May 2001 he was the First Deputy Minister of Finance.
-In 1999–2001 he was Vice-Governor of the International Monetary Fund for the Czech Republic.
+In the period from 1992 to 1995 Mládek worked as an external advisor to the Minister of Industry and Trade.
+From 1993 to 1998 he cooperated with the Central European University in Prague / Budapest in the study of transformation and privatization of the post-communist countries of Central and Eastern Europe.
+In the period of 1998 to 1999 he served as Deputy Vice Prime Minister for Economic Policy and from 1999 to May 2001 he was the First Deputy Minister of Finance.
+From 1999 to 2001 he was Vice-Governor of the International Monetary Fund for the Czech Republic.

 In the 2002 elections Mládek was elected to the Chamber of Deputies for the Social Democrats.

 He was a member of the Budget Committee and in 2002–2004 also the Foreign Committee.
-He remained in the Chamber of Deputies until December 2005, when he resigned mandate.
+He remained in the Chamber of Deputies until December 2005, when he resigned his mandate.

-In 2004–2005, he worked as an economic advisor to the Prime Minister and subsequently became a member of the Cabinet directly.
+In 2004–2005, he worked as an economic advisor to the Prime Minister and subsequently became a member of the Cabinet.
 In November 2005 he was appointed as the Minister of Agriculture in the Paroubek's government.
-At the post he remained until the end of the term of government, until August 2006.
+He retained this position until August 2006, when that term of government ended.

-In the Czech Social Democratic Party he is active as Chairman of the party's Economic Policy Committee.
-He hold the post of party's shadow finance minister.
+Within the Czech Social Democratic Party he is active as the Chairman of the party's Economic Policy Committee.
+He also holds the post of the party's shadow finance minister.